ddwalk77/streaming-05-smart-smoker/README.md

 # streaming-05-06 smart-smoker
-Design and Implement a producer for the Smart Smoker App
+Design and Implement a producer for the Smart Smoker App.
+Add a consumer for the Smart Smoker App.

 # Name: DeeDee Walker
 # Date: 2/7/23 - 2/15/23